-The Company sold its Kaybob Smoky and Kaybob South Duvernay properties and certain other minor interests in the Kaybob Region in January 2023 for net cash proceeds of approximately \$370 million.
+In January 2023, the Company sold its Kaybob Smoky and Kaybob South Duvernay properties and certain other minor interests in the Kaybob Region for net cash proceeds of approximately \$370 million.
 These properties had average sales volumes of approximately 4,700 Boe/d (13.8 MMcf/d of shale gas and 2,400 Bbl/d of NGLs) in the quarter prior to disposition.
-The Kaybob Disposition included approximately 65,000 net acres of land, the Smoky 6-16 gas plant and certain other infrastructure related to the properties.
+The disposition included approximately 65,000 net acres of land, the Smoky 6-16 gas plant and certain other infrastructure related to the properties.

-Also in January 2023, Paramount paid a special cash dividend of \$1.00 per Common Share and repaid all remaining drawings under the Credit Facility.
+Also in January 2023, Paramount paid a special cash dividend of \$1.00 per Common Share and repaid all of the then outstanding drawings under the Credit Facility.